dinkycoder/AgenticPath/README.md

 ## The Unspoken Question

 Koda is the master.
 Wari is the apprentice.
 That is what it looks like.
-Wari is the teacher.
-She has always been the teacher.
-That is what it is.
+Wari is the guide.
+She is the destination.
 The learner figures this out around Week 4.
 Nobody tells them.
 They just start to notice.

 ---